Monday, December 5, 2011

 Look at touring, for example.
 In the past, with nothing else at stake, bands used to tour only once they believed they were either good enough or popular enough to recover the exorbitant costs involved.
 Plus, it's easier to develop as a songwriter and musician when one isn't under constant pressure to tour.
 Doing things in this order just makes sense.
 Nowadays, though, bands barely half a year old willingly go on tour at a loss, playing to empty bars and clubs in cities where no one has heard of them, hoping that such efforts will signal that they're good and popular enough.

 And it's hard to argue with this wisdom when the indie labels receiving these signals haven't bothered to modify their interpretations.
 But they will soon enough.
 I'm reminded of the emergency exit doors in the subway stations here in New York, which emit a high-pitched siren when opened.
-They also double as service doors for large carts, strollers, and anything else which can't fit through the turnstiles, in which case a station agent will deactivate the alarm.
+They also double as service doors for large carts, strollers, and anything else that can't fit through the turnstiles, in which case a station agent will deactivate the alarm.
 But due to budget cuts, many stations are no longer manned by an agent, so people are constantly streaming out the doors every other minute; as a result, the emergency siren is now just more background noise to tolerate and ignore.
-It no longer signifies anything; it is useless as a signal.
+It no longer signifies anything; it's useless as a signal.

-And since any band with a whole lot of free time can jump aboard a tour van, or badger their friends with emails about upcoming shows, the results obtained by these measures are now useless as signals of artistic worth; they have become just more background noise to filter out.
+And since any band with a whole lot of free time can jump aboard a tour van, or badger their friends with emails about upcoming shows, the results obtained by these measures are now useless as signals of artistic worth; they've become just more background noise to filter out.
 Someday soon, the indie labels will have to acknowledge that their signaling game is broken.
 And then what?
 What will all that time and effort spent sharpening one's signals be worth then?
 I'd imagine it would feel like maxing out your credit card to buy leather pants the week before grunge broke.

 So this is why I'm spending the next few months working on a comic book to go along with the upcoming Rosalind Franklin album.
 I enjoy drawing, I think the album will benefit artistically from it, and I believe there are enough people out there who can appreciate it.
 I'd like to get better at creating outstanding works, not worry about bringing those works to a wider audience, so that's where I'll concentrate my focus.
 It's a lousy mindset for getting signed to a label, yes, but a great strategy for being worthy of one.
 And it's only a matter of time before this observation becomes too painfully obvious to ignore.